 - Space: Right-of-way is constrained when crossing over I-94. - Truck Traffic: Lonyo is located along a truck route.
-Additional study and coordination should be done to align with truck traffic and calm and separate traffic as needed. - Coordination: The City of Detroit should reference the Southwest Truck Study to understand future truck routes and to guide future design of the greenway. - Existing Programming: Community members shared issues regarding mail truck parking and trash bin locations.
+Additional study and coordination should be done to align with truck traffic and calm and separate traffic as needed. - Coordination: The Southwest Truck Study should be referenced to guide design.
+Additional community engagement is required to confirm this is the appropriate design. - Existing Programming: Community members shared issues regarding mail truck parking and trash bin locations.
 All issues should be explored during ongoing design, implementation and operations. - Safety: A detailed review of the street geometrics and existing signage at the I-94 exit and entrance ramps should be completed to ensure safe circulation.